ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-12-10-lars-rosengren-and-karen-vazquez.md

 ---
 layout: post
 title: "Event #55 Lars Rosengren and Karen Vazquez"
+snippet: "Thanks to Zehitomo for hosting and Lars and Karen for their talks on “Agile” and “Understanding by Design (UbD)” respectively.
 ---

 Thanks for everyone who came out last week for UX Talk Tokyo #55, with presentations by Lars Rosengren (“Agile”) and Karen Vazquez: (“Understanding by Design (UbD)”), and a special thanks to our hosts at Zehitomo.